 25 Common Words That Didn't Exist Until the 1970s

 One of the biggest ways that our world changes is in the language.
 Every year, new words and phrases are added to the dictionary and become part of our common vocabulary.
-In 2019 alone, words like "unplug" and "fuzzy" and "screen time" became officially recognized as words in the English language by Merriam-Webster.
-Think about how weird that is for a minute: If you went back just a decade and told somebody you "needed to unplug," they'd assume you were talking about disconnecting an electric device from a wall outlet.
+In 2020, the coronavirus pandemic alone is responsible for the addition of "social distancing," "contract tracing," and "community spread" to the Merriam-Webster dictionary.
+Think about how weird that is for a minute: Words that are now regularly used in your everyday vernacular would sound almost meaningless less than a year ago.

 When a song's melody burrows into your head and just won't go away, we all refer to it as an "earworm."
 But that word wasn't a thing until at least 1978, when it was first used by author Desmond Bagley in his novel Flyaway.
 "I fell into a blind, mindless rhythm and a chant was created in my mind, what the Germans call an 'earworm,'" he wrote.
 "Something that goes round and round in your head and you can't get rid of it.
 One bloody foot before the next bloody foot."